vllm-project/vllm/docs/source/getting_started/installation.rst

 .. note::
     As of now, vLLM does not support CUDA 12.
-    If you are using Hopper or Lovelace GPUs, please use CUDA 11.8.
+    If you are using Hopper or Lovelace GPUs, please use CUDA 11.8 instead of CUDA 12.

 .. tip::
     If you have trouble installing vLLM, we recommend using the NVIDIA PyTorch Docker image.